Ready for 5G? These are the plans you'll need at each of the major US carriers

 T-Mobile

-When it comes to 5G, T-Mobile's story is much simpler when it comes to plans.
+When it comes to 5G, T-Mobile's story is much simpler.
 Any plan, including those of Sprint users, will be able to connect to 5G if you have a 5G device.
 This also includes both unlimited plans and older ones that have monthly data allotments.

 Of T-Mobile's current plans, a recent promotion takes the cheapest Essentials plan down to $100 a month for four lines ($25 a line).
 You get unlimited talk, text, data but mobile hotspot is capped at "max 3G speeds" (which has in the past meant a still-weak 512Kbps).